hotosm/fmtm/docs/manuals/project-managers.md

 All project manager permissions are granted to the organisation manager.

-## Steps To Create A Project In FMTM
+## Steps To Create A Project In Field-TM

 Go to [fmtm]